 Driving and maintaining a vehicle doesn’t start and stop when you turn on and off the engine.
 There are other things that you need to do to maximize what your car can offer as well as to keep it in top condition.
 One of these things is to regularly check your tire pressures.
 It’s one of the most essential maintenance items as it can affect how your car handles, as well as its fuel economy in a big way.

 Checking your tires means a lot especially when it comes to the safety of the people inside the vehicle.
 With that in mind here are a few tips and tricks to know to get the right tire air pressure for your car as well as other things that you might want to take note of.

-The benefits of correct tire air pressure
+The benefits of the correct tire air pressure

-Factors that affect tire air pressure
+Factors that can affect tire air pressure

 Aside from the climate, changes in altitude could also affect the tire air pressure.
 The level of pressure is a result of the relationship between the air inside and outside the tires.
 Consequently, when you move up to an elevated area (like Baguio or Tagaytay), the air pressure outside is less, therefore, the air inside will create a larger amount of pressure within the tire to balance it out.